 The guidance document is intended as a manual for site managers but also for national authorities and different international organisations.
 This document will specify the particular objectives, nomination procedures and operations of each of the four designations.

 Thanks to a number of IDA case studies, challenges for the management of such sites will be highlighted, and also ways of overcoming them through an emphasis on the complementarity and the synergy that multiple designations can offer.

-It is expected to be launched at the 2016 IUCN World Conservation Congress in Hawai’i, USA, in four languages: English, French, Spanish and Korean.
+The document was launched at the 2016 IUCN World Conservation Congress in Hawai’i, USA, and is now available for download in four languages: English, French, Spanish and Korean (coming soon).